fedakhalil/Bank-Loan-Prediction-Classifier--Web-App/README.md

 **Bank-Loan-Prediction-Web-App**

-This is a web application designed to show the project structure for a machine learning model deployed using flask.
-This project features a machine learning model that has been trained to detect whether or not an online comment is a _**Fully-Paid**_ or _**Charged-Off**_.
+This is a web application about Bank Loan Predction which designed to show the project structure for a machine learning model deployed using flask.
+This project features a machine learning model that has been trained to detect whether result is _**Fully-Paid**_ or _**Charged-Off**_.
 This application acts as an interface for a user to submit new queries.
 The machine learning model was built using various features of scikit learn:

 - Pipeline
 - Random Forest Classifier